Pye Telecom History Group - Virtual Pye Museum

 Transmitter RF output: 0.25 W

-Primary model variants: HQ Station, Out-Station, PSU No 16, Unit Loudspeaking, Recorder SR.
+Primary model variants: HQ Station, Out-Station, PSU No 16, Unit Loud speaking, Film Recorder SR.

 Extract from technical manual: Yes, to follow

-Communications Receiver Tpe PCRPortable Communications Receiver Type PCR was the first model in a series of general purpose lightweight portable communications receivers used by the British Army world wide from 1944 until some time during the 1960s.
+Communications Receiver Tpe PCRPortable Communications Receiver Type PCR was the first model in a series of general purpose lightweight communications receivers used by the British Army world-wide from mid 1944 until some time during the late 1960s.
 Other models are the PCR1, 2, 3, and PCR3TPL.

-War-time employees of Pye Ltd are quite certain that the equipment was intended as a general purpose portable communications receiver (hence the type number PCR) or "Invasion Receiver", for use in Europe by the British Army following the D-Day Normandy landings, to receive military progress and information broadcasts.
-The term "Broadcast" has a different meaning in the Military, compared to domestic radio communications, and this may have given rise to the popular myth.
+ar-time employees of Pye Ltd are quite certain that the equipment was intended as an "Invasion Receiver", that is, a general purpose, portable communications receiver (hence the type designation PCR) , for use in Europe by the British 2nd Army after the D-Day Normandy landings, to receive military progress and information broadcasts as part of Operation Overlord, as the various divisions moved across Europe.
+The term "Broadcast" has a different meaning in the Military, compared to domestic radio communications, and this may have given rise to the popular myth that the design was originally intended for the reception of domestic broadcast signals.
 Recent information from British Armed Service personnel indicates that the set was also supplied by the RAF to Resistance Groups in Norway, Holland and France.
-This is confirmed by the Dutch Royal Corps of Signal
+This is confirmed by the Dutch Royal Corps of Signals Verbindingsdienst web site.
+It was also later used by the British Army during the Korean war, as was Wireless Sets No. 62.

 Standard frequency range: